pdoms/toast/README.md

 # toast.h

 A small stb-style/header-only library for testing *c* code.
-This is still a work-in-progress, but fully usable.
+This is still a work-in-progress, but fully usable for small projects, as every test file needs to be compiled.
+Next steps would include to implement more files for tidier project structure.
+But is not needed as of now.

 ## Example
 ```c